phillip-haydon/philliphaydon.com/_posts/2012-03-09-service-stack-exceptions-and-errors.md

 ![](/images/service-stack-errors-4.png)

-Or you can throw your own new one which allows you to define the Http Status Code:
+Or you can throw your own new one which allows you to define the `HttpStatusCode`:

     throw new HttpError(HttpStatusCode.PaymentRequired,
         "Kneedz monies plz", "Please deposit monies into my bank account :)");